aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/splunk-sink.md

 ### Define a Kafka Connect configuration file

 Create a file (we'll refer to this one as `splunk_sink.json`) to hold the connector configuration.
-As an example, here's some configuration for sending JSON payloads to Splunk:
+As an example, see the following configuration for sending JSON payloads to Splunk:

 ```json